 Businesses must take their own unique needs into account and explore archiving solutions to find the best fit.

-In case your organization already retains email, it would be best to find a mobile archiving solution that works as an add-on or that can integrate with your existing setup.
+In case your organization already retains email and social media, it would be best to find a mobile archiving solution that works as an add-on or that can integrate with your existing setup.

 In reality, businesses often have a cluster of solutions for their data archiving and protection — most of which don’t work well together.

 A comprehensive, all-in-one solution will allow your company to eliminate many single channels, and instead, create connective channels that support one another.